 Free and reduced school lunch percentages can provide information about relative poverty.
-The percentage is the combined average of all the public schools in the district.
 It is termed relative because of the varying federal poverty thresholds.
-The actual number of children in poverty in Green Lake is 20%, up from 2002 (County Health Rankings 2016).
+The actual number of children in poverty in Marquette County is 22%(County Health Rankings 2016).

 Housing